khuemp/bsc_projects/SoftwareEngineering_WS2223/Project2/README.md

 }
 ```
 Note how you can use `!`, `||`, and `&&` for *not*, *or*, and *and*.
 The API does not support implication so you have to
 encode implication using the other operators.
 The primitives *true* and *false* are available as `Formulas.True` and `Formulas.False`.
-Mind the prepended `Formulas` as, otherwise, you might confuse them with the `True` and `False` literals from our programming languag
+Mind the prepended `Formulas` as, otherwise, you might confuse them with the `True` and `False` literals from our programming language!